galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 In some cases, it may also be interesting to find marker genes distinguishing one given cluster from one or several clusters.
 For example, the marker genes distinguishing cluster 0 from cluster 1.

-> ### {% icon hands_on %} Hands-on: Identify the marker genes distinguishing cluster 0 from cluster 1 using Wilcoxon rank sum
+> <hands-on-title>Identify the marker genes distinguishing cluster 0 from cluster 1 using Wilcoxon rank sum</hands-on-title>
 >
 > 1. {% tool [Inspect and Manipulate with scanpy](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_inspect/scanpy_inspect/1.7.1+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: `3k PBMC with only HVG, after scaling, PCA, KNN graph, UMAP, clustering, marker genes with Wilcoxon test`